You probably already know a lot of ways to use the words much and many, but do you know why I didn't use "many" earlier in this sentence?

 Looking back at my first sentence, we can see that "many" would technically fit because we're discussing the quantity of ways you know how to use a word.
 However, the trick is that in informal everyday speech, many and much fit best in negative statements or questions.

-negative statement is one that includes "not."
+A negative statement is one that includes "not."
 It can also include words like no, none, nothing, nobody, nowhere, or never.

-"I don't like grammar" is a negative statement
+"I don't like grammar" is a negative statement.

 Affirmative or "positive" statements don't include these words.